 - to create a foundation for forming a humane and non-robotic style of communication;

-- to be able to add personalized value to a huge number of different people at once.
+- to be able to add personalized value to a considerable number of different people at once.

 Let’s now look through the reasons why email segmentation is so important in email marketing strategy.

 - Prompts to learn more about the clients.
-To succeed in segmentation you need to know who are those people you want to converse with.
-Segmentation of mailing lists will help clarify the aims of email marketing campaigns.
+To succeed with segmentation, you need to know the people you want to converse with.
+Segmenting mailing lists will help clarify the aims of email marketing campaigns.
 It is more convenient to address your goals towards relevant groups of people, rather than try to blanket all of them with a one-size-fits-all message.

-- Motivates to maintain a healthy email database.
-To set up an email segmentation, you need to put the contacts in order and get rid of those subscribers, who don’t show any signs of activity.
-Without segmentation, your database will become a mess, especially, when you have thousands of contacts.
+- Motivates to maintain a robust email database.
+To set up email segmentation, you need to put the contacts in order and get rid of those subscribers, who don’t show any signs of activity.
+Without segmentation, your database will become a mess, especially when you have thousands of contacts.

 - Improves efficiency.
-Segmented mailing lists make email marketing campaigns better targeted and powerful.
-In fact, segmentation significantly increases open rates and click-through rates, in comparison to non-segmented campaigns.
+Segmented mailing lists make email marketing campaigns better targeted and compelling.
+Segmentation significantly increases open rates and click-through rates, in comparison to non-segmented campaigns.

 - Сonsolidates email reputation.
-Emails containing targeted and valuable information found more natural engagement with your audience.
-The recipients like having high-quality content in their inboxes.
-They trust and rely on those who provide them this content and look forward receiving more.
+Emails containing targeted and valuable information found more natural engagement from your audience.
+Recipients like having high-quality content in their inboxes.
+They trust and rely on those who provide them this content and look forward to receiving more.

-- Lays a foundation for a humane and helpful communication.
+- Lays a foundation for good and effective communication.
 Email segmentation results in a pleasant experience for the clients.
-It is a fundamental practice which builds up less robotic and humane relationships with people.
+It is a fundamental practice that builds up less robotic and humane relationships with people.

 Subscription forms with optional fields